Are you creating employee engagement surveys or employee satisfaction surveys?

 Organizations must “satisfy” employees; it is something employers do for them.
 Those individuals who say they are “satisfied” may or may not be actively involved in improving outcomes and looking for ways to enhance quality and improve productivity.

-Back to my relationship example: would you rather have your significant other say he or she is satisfied, or would you rather hear them say they are excited and eager and 100% committed to a successful relationship?
+Would you rather have your significant other say he or she is satisfied, or would you rather hear them say they are excited and eager and 100% committed to a successful relationship?
+That commitment implies a willingness and eagerness to work together toward a strong, mutual goal.

-Organizations interested in engaging their employees are seeking active involvement from their employees, and employees are seeking work environments that are most conducive for well-being, development, recognition, and effectiveness from their organization’s leaders.
+Organizations interested in engaging their employees are seeking active involvement from their employees and employees are seeking work environments that are most conducive for well-being, development, recognition, and effectiveness from their leaders.

 The Shared Responsibility for Engagement